Operational Guidelines: One-Parent Family Payment

 Claims are decided by Deciding Officers appointed by the Minister under Section 299 of the Social Welfare (Consolidation) Act 2005, as amended.
 Deciding Officers are independent in the exercise of their function in deciding on entitlement to One-Parent Family Payment.
 See "Decision-Making" guidelines for more general information.

-A written notification of the decision of the Deciding Officer is issued to the claimant.
-When a claim is awarded at a rate other than the maximum rate of payment, the claimant is given an explanation of the reason for the reduced rate of payment.
-Details of how means or earnings are assessed are issued to the claimant.
-If the claim is disallowed the claimant is advised of the reason(s) for the disallowance.
+A notification of the decision of the Deciding Officer is issued to the person.
+When a claim is awarded at a rate other than the maximum rate of payment, the personis given an explanation of the reason for the reduced rate of payment.
+Details of how means or earnings are assessed are issued to the person.
+If the claim is disallowed the person is advised of the reason(s) for the disallowance.

-Claimants are advised of their right of appeal against a Deciding Officer's decision.
-The appeal must be lodged within 21 days of the date of notification of the decision on their claim.
+A person is advised of their right of appeal against a Deciding Officer's decision if they are unhappy with it.
+They should appeal within 21 days of the date of the decision and they can ask for an oral hearing.

-Where new information is made available as part of an appeal by the claimant, a Deciding Officer may revise a decision on entitlement, if it is to the advantage of the claimant.
+Where new information is made available as part of an appeal by the person, a Deciding Officer may revise a decision on entitlement, if it is to the advantage of the person.
 There is also a right of appeal against a revised decision.
 See "Decision-Making" guidelines for more information regarding revised decisions.

-All award notifications advise the claimant of circumstances which could affect continued entitlement to the payment and request the claimant to advise the department of any such changes in circumstances.
-Certificates (birth, marriage, civil partnership etc.) are also returned at this stage.
+All award notifications advise the person of circumstances which could affect continued entitlement to the payment and request the person to advise the department of any such changes in circumstances.

-Closing Claims where documentation is not supplied: If a claimant fails to furnish all documentation necessary to make a decision on their One-Parent Family Payment application, or fails to attend for interview with a Social Welfare Inspector, a decision cannot be made on the claim in the absence of the information or documentation outstanding.
-In this event following relevant advice having been issued regarding the consequences, the claim is closed.
+Closing Claims where documentation is not supplied: If a person fails to furnish all documentation necessary to make a decision on their One-Parent Family Payment application, or fails to attend for interview with a Social Welfare Inspector, a decision cannot be made on the claim in the absence of the information or documentation outstanding.
+A letter is issued to the person requesting the outstanding documentation.
+If the documentation is not provided after a certain amount of time, the claim is closed.
 Any future claim will only be considered from the date of re-application.

-The closure of a claim in these circumstances may not be appealed to the Social Welfare Appeals Office (as no decision made on claim).
+The closure of a claim in these circumstances may not be appealed to the Social Welfare Appeals Office (as no decision has been made).

-If a claimant is not satisfied with the decision of a Deciding Officer she or he may appeal directly to the independent Social Welfare Appeals Office.
-An Appeals Officer may decide the matter summarily or may deal with the case by way of an oral hearing.
+If a person is not satisfied with the decision of a Deciding Officer they may appeal directly to the independent Social Welfare Appeals Office.
+An Appeals Officer may decide the matter summarily, or may deal with the case by way of an oral hearing.

-A person may be interviewed by a Social Welfare Inspector regarding any facts or evidence put forward in support of an appeal where the facts or evidence conflict with previous statements made by the claimant.
+A person may be interviewed by a Social Welfare Inspector regarding any facts or evidence put forward in support of an appeal, where the facts or evidence conflict with previous statements made by the person.

-One-Parent Family Payment is payable weekly in advance on a Thursday (or Friday in the case of widow/ers/surviving civil partner).
+One-Parent Family Payment is payable weekly in advance on a Thursday (or Friday in the case of widow/widowers/surviving civil partners).
 Where the day from which payment takes effect is a day in the week other than Thursday or Friday, the payment takes effect from the following Thursday or Friday.
 The same procedure applies where there is a change in the rate of payment.

 There are two methods of payment: